Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 ![Text-to-SQL Translation Tests](../assets/text-to-sql-tests.png){ width="600" }
 </figure>

 In this section, you can define test cases along with their expected SQL query.
 You can then run these tests to verify if they all pass.
 If a test fails, you can see the reason for the failure.
-You can modify the semantic layer and metadata (business metrics, descriptions of the database, tables, and fields) (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management) accordingly to fix the errors and run the tests again.
+You can modify the semantic layer and metadata (business metrics, descriptions of the database, tables, and fields) in  `Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management` accordingly to fix the errors and run the tests again.

 ### Integration with BI Tools